• Home

 Better yet, meet us for coffee!

-We don't have an office yet but are always happy to meet potential partners, supporters, and clients.
+We don't have an office yet, but we are always happy to meet potential partners, supporters, and clients who are interested in adaptive reuse, architectural salvage, heritage conservation, heritage restoration, and rejoinery.

 rejoinery.ca